ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 1. Downloads the Ibexa Cloud Platform.sh project from the default environment "production" into a new directory using [Platform.sh CLI alias `ibexa_cloud` defined in introduction](#ibexa-cloud-and-ddev).
 (Replace `<project-ID>` with the hash of your own project.
 See [`ibexa_cloud help get`](https://docs.platform.sh/administration/cli.html#3-use) for options like selecting another environment).
 1. Configures a new DDEV project.
 1. Ignores `.ddev/` directory from Git.
-(Some DDEV config could be committed as in [this documentation](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#extending-configyaml-with-custom-configyaml-files).)
+(Some DDEV config could be committed like in [this documentation](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#extending-configyaml-with-custom-configyaml-files).)
 1. Starts the DDEV project.
 1. Sets Composer authentication.
 1. [Gets the database content from Platform.sh](https://docs.platform.sh/add-services/mysql.html#exporting-data).